xtnded/codextended/README.md

 Call of Duty Extended

+CoDExtended is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ====

 Call of Duty Extended is a modification for Call of Duty 1, which does what it says it extends CoD with new features and it fixes known bugs.